Tiberias23/Cubic-Odyssey/README.md

 - `level2.txt`
 - `level3.txt`

-Simply add more `.txt` files to this folder to create additional levels or use the **level-generator.py** file it will automatically make a 21 by 21 level in the right Folder with the right number
+Simply add more `.txt` files to this folder to create additional levels or use the **level-generator.py** file it will automatically make a 21 by 21 level in the right Folder

 ## How to Play